-VolunteeringVolunteering is the best way to engage with the varied challenges that European wildlife faces – whether that’s helping out at a bear sanctuary in Romania or going on a turtle conservation vacation in Greece.
+VolunteeringVolunteering is the best way to engage with the varied challenges that European wildlife faces – whether that’s helping out at a bear sanctuary in Romania or going on a dolphin monitoring vacation in Greece.
 Your vacation will work closely with local teams and make sure your skills are being put to the best use, plus it’ll help fund some amazing local projects.
 These are often family-friendly vacations.
 Children will have fun learning how to unblock baby turtles’ path towards the sea and older kids may enjoy mucking in with chopping up meat for the bears’ breakfast.

 Photography tripsPatience is a virtue on a wildlife photography vacation in Europe.
 Lie in wait with your finger on the shutter button for bearded vultures in the Spanish Pyrenees or whales and puffins in Iceland and the Faroes.
 Amid the stillness and with top-rated guides, you’ll immerse yourself in the details of the environment.
 Curiosity piqued?
 Find out about our top 10 wildlife photography tours in Europe.